iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Linear Mapping in Hilbert Space.md

 The results from Banach space about linear mapping from the Banach space had been strength for the Hilbert Space.

+**References**:
+We will be taking theorems from Kryzig's textbook, and, Heinz's Monotone Book 1st ed, chapter 2.

 #UNFINISHED